-Assess Your Needs
+Step 1 - Assess Your Needs

 An aging wood swing set can have many issues.
 Always look it over from top to bottom.
-Determine where paint or stain is bad, and where hardware is loose, missing or rusty.
+Determine where paint or stain is bad, and where hardware is loose, missing, or rusty.
 Take very special care noting areas of wood damage like cracks.
 Once you know everything that's wrong, you can set out to repair it.

 When you have screws or nails that are loose or missing, you need to replace them with a size larger than what was originally used, as the holes have gotten larger.
 This also applies to bolts or anything too rusty.
 Make sure you use galvanized metal in anything that you replace.
-Also, replace any hardware that is loose or rusty.
+Also replace any hardware that is loose or rusty.

-Remove Old Finish
+Step 3 - Remove Old Finish

 If your wood swing set is stained, use an electric sander to sand it down to the bare wood.
-Use rough grit sandpaper switching to fine grit to finish the sanding after the stain has been removed.
+Use rough grit sandpaper, switching to fine grit to finish the sanding after the stain has been removed.
 If your swing set is painted, scrape off loose paint and then apply paint stripper.
 Wait for the paint to bubble or crack, then wipe it off with a rag and repeat until it is down to the bare wood.
 Sand the wood swing set with fine-grit sandpaper to remove any leftover paint and wood splinters.

-The sanding in step three takes care of small splinters but large pieces may remain in cracks.
+Sanding takes care of small splinters but large pieces may remain in cracks.
 Use a piece of medium-grit sandpaper and sand inside the cracks as best you can.
 Go to each crack in the wood and fill it with wood filler.
 Even it out by sliding a putty knife over the crack.
 This pushes the wood filler into the crack and tapers it for a better bond and easier sanding.
 Once the filler has dried, sand it down flush with the rest of the wood.